BramVerkuijlen/Portfolio-S5-Internship/LearningOutcomes/Investigative Problem Solving.md

 I demonstrated my investigative problem-solving skills multiple times during my internship.
 Here are a few problems I tackled during my internship:

-## Assessing the Need for the Portfolio Tool
+## Checking the Need for the Portfolio Tool
 One of the first steps in my project was to determine if the portfolio tool was necessary.
 To do this, I conducted extensive research on various data-gathering tools such as Windows Forms and Flutter.
 I also evaluated solutions that would integrate well with Power BI and address HighTechXL's data storage challenges.
 This comprehensive analysis ensured that the solution I developed was both needed and effective.

 ## Login System